Phthalates: Air

 Outdoor air concentrations are higher in urban and suburban areas than in rural and remote areas.
 They also pose no acute toxicity.

 Common plasticizers such as DEHP are only weakly volatile.
 Higher air temperatures result in higher concentrations of phthalates in the air.
 PVC flooring leads to higher concentrations of BBP and DEHP, which are more prevalent in dust.
 A 2012 Swedish study of children found that phthalates from PVC flooring were taken up into their bodies, showing that children can ingest phthalates not only from food but also by breathing and through the skin.

 Natural occurrence

 Various plants and microorganisms produce small amounts of phthalate esters, the so-called endogenous phthalates.
 Biosynthesis is believed to involve a modified Shikimate pathway The extent of this natural production is not fully known, but it may create a background of phthalate pollution.

 Biodegradation

-Phthalates do not persist due to rapid biodegradation, photodegradation, and anaerobic degradation.
+Phthalates do not persist in the environment due to rapid biodegradation, as established by many studies.
+Aerobic and anaerobic bacteria promote oxidation of the ring to give phenolic derivatives which further degrade.
+Even in the absence of bacteria but especially in the presence of soil, phthalate esters undergo hydrolysis to phthalate as well as other processes that affect the ester bond.

+Photodegradation is another avenue for degradation.